 Students from more than two-dozen academic departments participate in the Internship Program each summer.
 Assignments stretch from the familiar neighborhood of Princeton University to far-flung villages worldwide.
 Such experiences may provide guidance into the selection of junior or senior independent research projects and inform future academic study or career choice.
 See examples of past internship assignments.
 See examples of past internship assignments.
 Participating students receive an award to defray the cost of living and international travel for the duration of the internship, usually eight to ten weeks.

-Students interested in exploring and expanding their knowledge of complex global environmental problems related to energy and climate are encouraged to apply.
+Students interested in exploring and expanding their knowledge of complex global environmental problems related to climate and energy are encouraged to apply.
 Information sessions are held during the fall semester.